High-Density Tactile Sensing Artificial Fingertip for Humanoids and Prosthetics

 The schematics and board layout of the tactile fingertip module were designed using Autodesk Eagle EDA.
 It was a challenging task, as a large number of vias had to be managed within a very small area.
 The board layout includes approximately 218 vias on a two-layer flexible PCB, with dimensions around 32 mm × 74 mm.

-Figure 3: Board layout of the tactile fingertip module.
+Figure 2: Board layout of the tactile fingertip module.

 Fully Populated Tactile Fingertip Module

 The tactile fingertip module is manufactured using 2-layer flexible PCB technology with a thickness of 0.11 mm.
 After fabrication, surface-mount technology (SMT) is used to populate the electronic components.
+Figure 3 depicts the fully populated tactile fingertip flexible PCB placed next to a 10-cent coin, highlighting the size difference and the complexity of the design.

-Figure 4: Fully fabricated and populated tactile fingertip module in flat form factor.
+Figure 3: Fully fabricated and populated tactile fingertip module in flat form factor.

 Origami

 A technique called origami, a traditional Japanese art of folding paper to form intricate shapes, is applied here to transform the flat version of the flexible tactile fingertip module into a 3D shape resembling a fingertip.
 Although origami is a complex art and I don't have much expertise in it, I attempted a simplified version to apply the technique as best as I could.
-The figure below shows the fingertip after being folded using origami techniques, including both the top (Figure 5a) and bottom (Figure 5b) views.
+The figure below shows the fingertip after being folded using origami techniques, including both the top (Figure 4a) and bottom (Figure 4b) views.
 The bottom view represents the fleshy part of the fingertip.

-Figure 5: Top (a) and Bottom (b) views of the tactile fingertip module folded into a 3D humanoid fingertip-like shape using origami techniques.
+Figure 4: Top (a) and Bottom (b) views of the tactile fingertip module folded into a 3D humanoid fingertip-like shape using origami techniques.

-Figure 6:
+Figure 7

 Future Work